issitarual/linkr/README.md

 ![Tux, linkr preview](/assets/linkr.gif)
 #### [Try it now!](https://linkr-sigma.vercel.app)
 ## About 🔎
 This is an web aplication made in contribution with [Jean](https://github.com/Jean-Carlo89), [Lia](https://github.com/LiaXimenes) and [Thayaná](https://github.com/rabbithay/) wich lot of people can share their favorite websites and see what other users recommends.
+This project was made in two sprints based on agile mindset scrum.
 ### Implemented features ✅
 - [x] Sign up
 - [x] Log in